fabieu/simdesk/docs/index.md

 ## License

-This project is licensed under the terms of the Apache License 2.0.
+This project is licensed under the terms of the MIT license.

 [project-url]: https://github.com/fabieu/simdesk